SciML/SciMLDocs/docs/src/showcase/missing_physics.md

 One of the most time consuming parts of modeling is building the model.
 How do you know when your model is correct?
 When you solve an inverse problem to calibrate your model to data, who you gonna call if there are no parameters that make the model the data?
-This is the problem that the Universal Differential Equation approach solves: the ability to start from the model you have, and suggest minimal mechanistic extensions that would allow the model to fit the data.
+This is the problem that the Universal Differential Equation (UDE) approach solves: the ability to start from the model you have, and suggest minimal mechanistic extensions that would allow the model to fit the data.
 In this showcase we will show how to take a partially correct model and auto-complete it to find the missing physics.

 !!! note